-On June 12, 2009 the Acquisition and Restoration Council (ARC) recommended that the Triple Diamond Ranch, owned by the Wold family, be added to the Florida Forever list as an A list project.
+On 6/12/2009 the Acquisition and Restoration Council (ARC) recommended that the Triple Diamond Ranch be added to the Florida Forever list as an A list project.
+On 6/11/2010, the ARC placed this project into the Critical Natural Lands category.